MaddieM4/EJTP-lib-python/README.md

-The latest stable version (really, really recommended you don't try to use anything development-y, since I have a tendency for code demolition and reconstruction) is [Version 0.9.0]( https://github.com/campadrenalin/EJTP-lib-python/tree/stable-0.9.x), which has new, better logging with the logging module, better packaging structure/code architecture, fixed RSA processing, a protocol change that allows for a more wide range of encryption schemes, and an implementation of the EJForward protocol.
+The latest stable version (really, really recommended you don't try to use anything development-y, since I have a tendency for code demolition and reconstruction) is [Version 0.9.01( https://github.com/campadrenalin/EJTP-lib-python/tree/stable-0.9.x), which has new command-line scripts, ejtpd and ejtp-keygen, for setting up and controlling long-running system infrastructure.
+These tools are still a bit rough, especially ejtpd, and will be the primary focus of the next few minor versions, as well as some fixes for issues discovered in the AES encryption code.

 If you have issues, be sure to [submit the issue]( https://github.com/campadrenalin/EJTP-lib-python/issues/new) and,